djytw/libnbt/README.md

 The easiest way to incorporate `libnbt` is to include `nbt.c` and `nbt.h` in your project and start using it, since the entire library contains only these two files.

+### Zlib or libdeflate

+[libdeflate](https://github.com/ebiggers/libdeflate) is a faster compress & decompress library with higher compress rate comparing to Zlib.
+To enable libdeflate, pass `-DLIBNBT_USE_LIBDEFLATE` when compiling `nbt.c` (You need to build libdeflate yourself).

+To build examples with libdeflate, use `make ZLIB=LIBDEFLATE`.

 ### Parsing NBT file

 Supports uncompressed/zlib/gzip NBT files.
 Read the file to a byte array (by `fread` or whatever you like), then pass the array and array length to: